lucaspecina/arc_agi-series/chapter_00-intro.md

 ## Characteristics for Evaluating Intelligence

 To progress toward more flexible and general AI, we need to go beyond skill-based evaluation and adopt methods that capture systems' ability to handle novel and uncertain situations.
 The greatest successes in AI have been in building special-purpose systems capable of handling well-defined tasks, sometimes with superhuman performance.
-This success has been driven by performance measures that quantify a system's **skill** in a given task (e.g., how well an AI plays chess or recognizes images).
+This success has been measured by performance metrics that quantify a system's **skill** in a given task (e.g., how well an AI plays chess or recognizes images).

+However, this is a problem, as skill in a specific task is not necessarily indicative of intelligence.
+The capacity for **generalization** is fundamental for evaluating a system's intelligence, and current benchmarks do not adequately measure it.

 ### Generalization